obwan02/xanal/README.md

 - [x] Better READEME.md
 - [x] Loading bar for really long files
 - [x] Add possibility for multiple different keys to be found
+- [x] Output multiple files if more than one key is chosen
 - [ ] Examples README

 ## Version 0.3.0 Checklist ??